Plugin Tutorial

 In addition, the plugin demonstrates the use of:

-The diagram shows the plugin files to write, or you can download a zip file of the plugin from shortcodes plugin download.
+The diagram below lists the plugin files to write, or you can download the plugin from the Joomla Manual Examples repository shortcodes plugin.

 Manifest File